 Mage Nanashiro is a character with a tough exterior yet with a heart of gold that turned into one of the fan favorites in the franchise.

 This role would open up the doors for Kimura to be voicing more characters in otome-centric videogames.
 He reprised his role in the 2nd game in the franchise, Dance with Devils My Carol.

 Toma Inumaru in IDOLiSH7 (2017 -)

 For those playing IDOLiSH7, unveiling the game’s rival unit came off as a surprise.
-ZOOL made their debut in 2017 in what is considered by many, the best chapter in the game’s story.
+ZOOL made its debut in 2017 in what is considered the best chapter in the game’s story.

-Subaru Kimura was casted as ZOOL‘s leader, Toma Inumaru.
+Subaru Kimura was cast as ZOOL‘s leader, Toma Inumaru.

 A former rocker and passionate about music and having bonds with his fellow group members, Toma finds himself in a bind within ZOOL, with every member initially playing a part in their own interests and their ultimate objective of overthrowing TRIGGER from the top.

 However, at heart, Toma never showed to be the type to be intimidating and unapproachable as the whole group’s vibe was.
 On several occasions – within the game’s story – he was shown to have a big heart, being unable to turn away from helping others, even if that means, members of rival groups.